microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

  d.
 Click on the flows and edit the Power Automate Flow and update Azure Function Url.
 Make sure that flow is **turned on**.
 If you do not have the permissions to "turn on" the flow, please go to **step 5**.
-In case you are able to tuen on the flow, please skip **step 5** and go to **step 6**
+In case you are able to turn on the flow, please skip **step 5** and go to **step 6**

 <img width="928" alt="image" src="https://user-images.githubusercontent.com/50298139/222619285-09a545a9-73c3-4dd9-a1b6-c9cc2ca7e440.png">